Tokerot/icapi/README.md

 - **Export Data**: Save search results to text files.

 ## Installation

+Download the .exe from [releases](https://github.com/Tokerot/icapi/releases) or do the following.
 ### Prerequisites
 Ensure you have **Python 3.x** installed on your system.
 You will also need the following dependencies: